-If a mortgage may be prepaid without prior HUD approval, then EVs must be offered to incomeeligible tenants living in units not covered by a rental assistance contract.
-Section 229(l) of the "Low-Income Housing Preservation and Resident Homeownership Act of 1990" (often referred to as LIHPRHA) spells out the various types of such mortgages.
+If a mortgage may be prepaid without prior HUD approval, then EVs must be offered to income-eligible tenants living in units not covered by a rental assistance contract.
+Section 229(I) of the "Low-Income Housing Preservation and Resident Homeownership Act of 1990" (often referred to as LIHPRHA) spells out the various types of such mortgages.

-Some properties that received preservation assistance under the "Emergency Low-Income Housing Preservation Act" (often referred to as ELIHPA) may have mortgages that meet the criteria of Section 229(l).
+Some properties that received preservation assistance under the "Emergency Low-Income Housing Preservation Act" (often referred to as ELIHPA) may have mortgages that meet the criteria of Section 229(I).
 For such properties, HUD may provide EVs to income-eligible tenants not currently assisted by a rental assistance contract when the mortgage is prepaid.
-However,

-HUD may not provide EVs if after mortgage prepayment the property still has an unexpired Use Agreement.
-A Use Agreement is a contract between HUD and a property owner that binds the owner to specific requirements such as incomeeligibility of tenants and maximum rents that are less than market-rate.
-Some HUD programs use Regulatory Agreements which have similar requirements.
+However, HUD may not provide EVs if after mortgage prepayment the property still has an unexpired Use Agreement.
+A Use Agreement is a contract between HUD and a property owner that binds the owner to specific requirements such as the income-eligibility of tenants and maximum rents that are less than market-rate.
+Some HUD programs use the term Regulatory Agreements which have similar requirements.